mjl-/mox/README.md

 make changes, e.g. add/remove/modify domains/accounts/addresses.

 Mox does not have a webmail yet, so there are no screenshots of actual email.

+## How do I upgrade my mox installation?

+We try to make upgrades effortless and you can typically just put a new binary in place and restart.
+If manual actions are required, the release notes mention them.
+Check the release notes of all version between your current installation and the release you're upgrading to.

+Before upgrading, make a backup of the data directory with `mox backup
+<destdir>`.
+This writes consistent snapshots of the database files, and
+duplicates message files from the queue and accounts.
+Using the new mox binary, run `mox verifydata <backupdir>` (do NOT use the "live" data directory!) for a dry run.
+If this fails, an upgrade will probably fail too.
+Important: verifydata with the new mox binary can modify the database files (due to automatic schema upgrades).
+So make a fresh backup again before the actual upgrade.
+See the help output of the "backup" and "verifydata" commands for more details.

+During backup, message files are hardlinked if possible.
+Using a destination directory like `data/tmp/backup` increases the odds hardlinking succeeds: the default systemd service file specifically mounts the data directory, causing attempts to outside it to fail with an error about cross-device linking.

+If an upgrade fails and you have to restore (parts) of the data directory, you should run `mox verifydata <datadir>` (with the original binary) on the restored directory before starting mox again.
+If problematic files are found, for example queue or account message files that are not in the database, run `mox verifydata -fix <datadir>` to move away those files.
+After a restore, you may also want to run `mox bumpuidvalidity <account>` for each account for which messages in a mailbox changed, to force IMAP clients to synchronize mailbox state.